-Evaluation of the nature and extent of the soil contamination at the UST 14 site was accomplished using analytical data from both the site investigation and the tank removal sampling.
-Although benzene was detected in the tank pit during closure activities at a concentration exceeding its respective threshold level, soil samples collected during the initial site characterization of the CAP-Part A investigation showed nondetectable concentrations of BTEX and PAH compounds.
+Evaluation of the nature and extent of the soil contamination at the site was accomplished using analytical data from both the site investigation and the tank removal sampling.
+Although benzene concentrations exceeding soil threshold levels were detected in the tank pit during closure activities, soil samples collected during the initial site characterization of the CAP-Part A investigation showed nondetectable or trace concentrations of BTEX and PAH compounds in and around the perimeter of the tank pit.
 Therefore, it is concluded that the soil contamination is limited to the area of the tank pit.